Chas McCormick Player Props: Astros vs. Mets

-Chas McCormick, with a slugging percentage of .371 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the New York Mets, with Justin Verlander on the hill, June 20 at 8:10 PM ET.
+Chas McCormick, with a slugging percentage of .371 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the New York Mets, with Tylor Megill on the mound, June 21 at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Mets.
+In his last game he had a hitless performance (0-for-3) against the Mets.

 Chas McCormick Game Info & Props vs. the Mets